-The Oracle-compatible mode of OceanBase Database allows you to use the four member functions of SDO_GEOMETRY to query the dimension, type, and validity information of SDO_GEOMETRY objects, and use the SDO_DISTANCE() function in the SDO_GEOM package in combination with the SDO_RELATE() function to calculate the distance and relationship between spatial objects.
+OceanBase Database in Oracle mode provides four member functions of the SDO_GEOMETRY type to query the dimension, type, and validity information of SDO_GEOMETRY spatial objects.
+It also provides the SDO_DISTANCE() function in the SDO_GEOM package and the SDO_RELATE() function to calculate the distance and relationship information of spatial objects.

 SDO_GEOMETRY type